Reservation Dogs: Creative team

+Themes

+The series explores themes of death, grief, and community, mirroring experiences common in Native American communities.
+The series is marked by loss, notably the off-screen deaths of Daniel and the death of Elora Danan's mother, Cookie.
+This theme of loss resonates throughout its three seasons, culminating in the poignant series finale.

 Release

 The series premiered on FX on Hulu in the United States on August 9, 2021.
 In international markets, it is distributed through the Star hub of the Disney+ streaming service.
 In Latin America, the series premiered as a Star+ original.
 In India, all eight episodes of season 1 premiered on Disney+ Hotstar on October 2, 2021.

+The series made its cable TV premiere on FX in the United States on June 26, 2023.